Armorica: Name

 The name Armorica is a Latinized form of the Gaulish toponym Aremorica, which literally means 'place in front of the sea'.
 It is formed with the prefix are- ('in front of') attached to -mori- ('sea') and the feminine suffix -(i)cā, denoting the localization (or provenance).
 The inhabitants of the region were called Aremorici (sing.
 Aremoricos), formed with the stem are-mori- extended by the determinative suffix -cos.
-It is glossed by the Latin antemarini in Endlicher's Glossary.
+It is glossed by the Latin antemarini ('coastal', 'before the sea') in Endlicher's Glossary.
 The Slavs use a similar formation, Po-mor-jane ('those in front of the sea'), to designate the inhabitants of Pomerania.
 The Latin adjective Armoricani was an administrative term designating in particular a sector of the Roman defence line in Gaul in Late Antiquity, the Tractus Armoricani ('Armorican Tract').

 In medieval Insular Celtic languages, the Celtic term *Litauia, meaning 'Land' or 'Country' (from an original Proto-Celtic *Litauī 'Earth', lit. 'the Vast One'), came to be used to designate the Brittany Peninsula, as in Old Irish Letha, Old Welsh Litau, Old Breton Letau, or in the Latinized form Letavia.